-Second-year, full-year course comprising four modules (30 credits at NQF level 6)
+Second-year, full-year course comprising four modules (NQF level 6, 30 credits)

 Entrance requirements: ELN 1

 Course description: The focus of the course is divided between description of linguistic systems and studies on language in use.

 DP requirements: students must attend 80% of all class meetings and submit all written tests and assignments by the due date.